Apprenticeship Program Alliance Partners

-MACNY currently sponsors seven of the most desired trades in Central New York.
-They work closely with the New York State Department of Labor in order to place skilled apprentices with small and medium businesses.
-Doing so helps bolster the manufacturing industry, which is currently experiencing a skills gap that, if continued to be ignored, can lead to over 2 million jobs going unfulfilled in the next 10 years.
+MACNY currently sponsors over 15 of the most desired trades in Central New York and the North Country.
+We work closely with the New York State Department of Labor in to place skilled Registered Apprentices with small and medium sized businesses.
+This helps bolster the manufacturing industry, which is currently experiencing a skills gap.
+If left unaddressed, this could lead to over 2 million jobs going unfulfilled in the next 10 years.

 In the mid-1990s, RTMA conveyed its school to Monroe Community College.
 In 2011, it became independent, changed the name from Rochester Tooling and Machining Association to The Rochester Technology and Manufacturing Association, keeping the acronym, “RTMA.”